 Use the right amount of beads for your students.

-So if you’re a tired teacher in survival mode, need a a new way to differentiate your instruction, or are just looking for a way to help students with sensory issues, I hope you find this Behavior Counter Keychain useful.
+So if you’re a tired teacher in survival mode, a first year special education teacher, need a new way to differentiate your instruction, or are just looking for a way to help students with sensory issues, I hope you find this Behavior Counter Keychain useful.

 Keep teaching.
 Keep learning.